-Every year the Department recognizes excellence by awarding a prize (usually books/book tokens) to the best student in Literatures in English in each of the three years.
-In addition, the Department usually nominates a student entering the final year of the English Major for the Anna Hollar Prize.
-There is also the Vicens Prize for outstanding performance at Level II.
-In 2000-2001, the Department introduced the Derek Walcott Prize for Poetry.
-In 2006-2007, the Brodber/Pollard Prize for creative writing was offered for the first time to the student achieving the highest marks in Creative Writing Prose Fiction (LITS2604).
-The Mervyn Morris Prize was introduced in 2013/2014 for the student who achieved the highest mark in the second level course, Creative Writing: Poetry (LITS2603).
-The Gloria Lyn prize was introduced in 2014/2015 in honour of Gloria Lyn for the student with the best performance in any second year West Indian Literature course.
-The Perry Henzel Prize was introduced in 2015/2016 for the student who achieved the highest mark in Creative Writing: Screen and Stage (LITS2606).
-The Film Studies Prize was introduced in 2019/2020 for the best performance in any Caribbean Film Course.
-The Liberal Studies Prize was also introduced in 2019/2020 for the most outstanding student, BA Liberal studies.
+Every year the Department recognizes excellence by awarding prizes to the top performing students in the programmes we offer.
+Our prizes include: the Vicens Prize for outstanding performance at Level II ; the Brodber/Pollard Prize (introduced in 2006-2007) for the student achieving the highest mark in Creative Writing Prose Fiction; the Mervyn Morris Prize (introduced in 2013-2014) for the student achieving the highest mark in the second level course, Creative Writing: Poetry and the Gloria Lyn prize (introduced in 2014-2015) for the student with the best performance in any second level West Indian Literature course.
+The Perry Henzel Prize was introduced in 2015-2016 for the student who achieved the highest mark in Creative Writing: Screen and Stage, and the Film Studies Prize , now renamed in honour of the late cinematographer, Franklyn St Juste, is awarded to the student with the best performance in any Caribbean Film Studies Prizes (introduced in 2019-2020) are awarded to the two most outstanding students in the BA Liberal Studies.